Current members

 Thi Kim Phung Dang is a lecturer at the Department of Sociology, and the Head of the Global Inquiries and Social Theory Research Group (GIST), Faculty of Social Sciences and Humanities, Ton Duc Thang University, Vietnam.

 She was a fellow of Newton Mobility Grant (British Academy) with the project: Between Dark Heritages and Ecotourism: Post- colonial Ecologies in Vietnam.
-She is teaching the BSc courses Environment and Society, Environment and Development, and Project Design and Evaluation.
+She is teaching the BSc courses Environment and Society, Environment and Development, Sociology of Organization and Management, and Project Design and Evaluation.

 She also teaches the MSc courses Advanced qualitative analysis and Writing a scientific paper in the social sciences.